A systematic review is commonly characterised by:

 In a traditional literature review, the researcher

-See for more details a comparison for both types of review in this PDF:
+See more detailed comparison for both types of reviews in this PDF:

 There are four common types of reviews using systematic methods:

 For a more detailed comparison, see this PDF:

 A common feature of these reviews is the goal of reducing bias in the search and selection of studies.

 A common strategy for reducing bias: